 - Exercise professional judgment and maintain professional skepticism throughout the audit. - Identify and assess the risks of material noncompliance, whether due to fraud or error, and design and perform audit procedures responsive to those risks.
+Such procedures include examining, on a test basis, evidence regarding Oklahoma Panhandle State University's compliance with the compliance requirements referred to above and performing such other procedures as we considered necessary in the circumstances.

+Board of Regents for the Oklahoma Agricultural and Mechanical Colleges Oklahoma Panhandle State University

-Such procedures include examining, on a test basis, evidence regarding Oklahoma Panhandle State University's compliance with the compliance requirements referred to above and performing such other procedures as we considered necessary in the circumstances. - Obtain an understanding of Oklahoma Panhandle State University's internal control over compliance relevant to the audit in order to design audit procedures that are appropriate in the circumstances and to test and report on internal control over compliance in accordance with the Uniform Guidance, but not for the purpose of expressing an opinion on the effectiveness of Oklahoma Panhandle State University's internal control over compliance.
+Obtain an understanding of Oklahoma Panhandle State University's internal control over compliance relevant to the audit in order to design audit procedures that are appropriate in the circumstances and to test and report on internal control over compliance in accordance with the Uniform Guidance, but not for the purpose of expressing an opinion on the effectiveness of Oklahoma Panhandle State University's internal control over compliance.
 Accordingly, no such opinion is expressed.